cran/tidyLPA/README.md

 install.packages("tidyLPA")
 ```

-You can also install the in-development version of tidyLPA from GitHub with:
+You can also install the development version of tidyLPA from GitHub with:

 ``` r
 install.packages("devtools")
 devtools::install_github("jrosen48/tidyLPA")
 ```

+**Please note that some functions documented on the References page may only be available in the development version of tidyLPA.
+Also note that if an error occurs, you may try the development version to see if the issue is addressed.**

 Example
 -------